maki-nage/rxsci/README.rst

 ReactiveX operators for data science and machine learning.

-RxSci (pronounced roxy) is a set of RxPY operators and observable factories dedicated to data science.
+RxSci is a set of RxPY operators and observable factories dedicated to data science.
+Being reactive, RxSci is especially suited to work on streaming data and time series.

+However it can also be used on traditional datasets.
+Such datasets are processed as bounded streams by RxSci.
+So it is possible to use RxSci for both streaming data and file based datasets.
+This is especially useful when a machine learning model is trained with a dataset and deployed on streaming data.

 Get Started
 ============

-This examples computes a rolling mean on a window and stride of three elements:
+This example computes a rolling mean on a window and stride of three elements:

 .. code:: Python